 Students will learn about stoichiometry, gases, liquids, solids and solutions, equilibrium, acids and bases, thermodynamics, and chemical kinetics.
 They will also perform laboratory work.

-Note: This course may not be used for credit for students in science, or as a prerequisite for further chemistry courses.
+Note: This course may not be used as a prerequisite for further chemistry courses.
 This course is designed for students transferring to an engineering program.
-Students with credit for CHEM 1210 may not take this course for further credit.
+Students with credit for CHEM 1210 may not take this course for further credit towards graduation requirements.

 Prerequisites: Level A1 as defined in the Math Alternatives Table, and either CHEM 1105 or Chemistry 12 (C+).